From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 $ vim logging.conf

-## Modify log paths to correct application log paths
+## Modify the log path to the correct application log path

-## source and service are required fields and can be set to the application name to differentiate log names
+## Source and service are mandatory fields, can directly use the application name to distinguish different log names

 $ [inputs.nginx.log]